cmilando/contam-prj-build-doc/docs/source/flow_paths.rst

 * Goes above each ceiling
 * (so if you have basement and lvl1, it goes on lvl 1)
 * (for roof, it goes in the blank layer above the roof)
+* Insert a roof/basement above/below current level as needed (Inert Blank Level > Above/below current level)
+* Define airflow path and select roof leak (or other choice) for Flow Element Name
+* Go to Wind Pressure Tab to add profile and select variable
-* Roof wind pressure profile for roof_leakages
+* Roof wind pressure profile for roof_leakages (similar to adding wind pressure profiles for externall wall leakage rates; load library if necessary)
-* Evelation of roof/floor leaks is 0ft
+* Elevation of roof/floor leaks is 0ft (names "relative elevation")
 * Stairs have to be the zone area
 * You have to modify for the area below.
 This can be easier with ‘reveal level below’ feature
-* Floor= int wal value
+* Floor= int wall value
 * Roof = ext wall value
 * If you are adding a roof that is peaked
 * then you should include an attic zone on level 4 and add another roof level.